flowchain/devify-server/README.md

 Before start to use *devify-server* and continue to develop your own.
 You can have the first experience of *devify-server* by deploying this basic *devify-server* boilerplate to Azure.

 * Please click above button for one click to azure.
-Be sure to [Enable Web Sockets](https://azure.microsoft.com/zh-tw/blog/introduction-to-websockets-on-windows-azure-web-sites/) after deploying your Devify web site
+Be sure to [Enable Web Sockets](https://azure.microsoft.com/zh-tw/blog/introduction-to-websockets-on-windows-azure-web-sites/) after deploying your web site.

  * Go to the [Windows Azure Management Console](https://portal.azure.com/)
  * Select **App Services**